I'm Honey!

 Eat plenty of vibrantly colored fruits and vegetables:

 These play important roles in balancing the immune system.
 There is now science to support the old adage: “An apple a day keeps the doctor away.”
 Apples contain quercetin, an antioxidant that has antihistamine and anti-inflammatory properties.
+Consuming these foods can help reduce inflammation associated with allergy symptoms.
 Peppers, onions, and garlic contain compounds that help thin and reduce mucus.
 Drink plenty of water to clear your body of irritating pollen through secretions.

 Use caution about eating potentially inflammatory foods: